huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Step 1: Navigate to the **Settings** area and click on **Templates**.
 Locate the template to which you want to add Geolocation properties and click **Edit**.

-Step 2: Drag and drop the **Geolocation** property from the right side of the screen into the template or add it by clicking on the plus icon  next to the property.
+Step 2: Drag and drop the **Geolocation** property from the right side of the screen into the template, or add it by clicking on the plus icon next to the property.

 Step 3: Click **Edit** and give the property a **Name** or **Label**.
 Review the other options for the property as explained previously in this chapter.

 Step 4: Repeat the above process until you have created all of the **Geolocation** properties that you want.

 Step 5: Using the drag and drop function, move the **Geolocation** properties around so that they are not adjacent to each other on the template.
 In other words, they should be separated by one or more other non-Geolocation properties.